Reduce your carbon footprint: at least 10% per year

 - switching to organic food, and local food where possible

-From 2011, our plan has been to reduce at a rate of 4% per year, so that our footprint stays at less than half of the per person value needed to meet the UK Government's 2020 and 2050 targets.
+From 2011, our plan was to reduce at a rate of 4% per year, so that our footprint stayed at less than half of the per person value needed to meet the UK Government's then 2020 and 2050 targets.

-We are finding this difficult, partly because of government inaction, in particular
+We have found even this to be difficult, partly because of government inaction, in particular

 - failure to make walking and cycling easier and safer